Frequent Asked Questions (FAQ)

 A: Yes; the max MTU is 9100 bytes.

-Q: WHAT ARE THE SERVICE LEVEL TARGETS FOR THE OPEN CLOUD EXCHANGE’S UPTIME AND AVAILABILITY?
+Q: WHAT ARE THE SERVICE LEVEL TARGETS FOR THE OPEN CLOUD EXCHANGE?

 A: The Open Cloud Exchange targets the below Service Level Targets.
 Please note: Service Level Agreements applicable to your use of OCX is governed by your MSA.